Online Series Hosted by UC Davis, Institute of International Education

 The series, “The Future of International Education: Leadership Perspectives From Around the World,” is co-hosted by the Institute of International Education, or IIE, and the University of California, Davis.
 See the series news release.

 The hourlong sessions are open to the public.
 For each session, advance registration is required and will close when seats are filled.
+Recordings of the discussions are available on the series webpage.

 Read the full article at UC Davis News.